upper waypoint

 “Overdose education is important for everyone to know and understand because someone having the knowledge can save a life while emergency services are on the way,” said Nicki Jizz in a statement.
 “Overdoses can be prevented with the right education and a dose of naloxone.
 Since I have learned about overdose prevention, I’ve been able to put it to use and save someone from overdosing.
 It’s also a way to bring our community together and show that every life is precious.”

-While 2023 was San Francisco’s deadliest year for drug overdoses, the city has had a 15% decrease in deaths in the first half of this year.
+While 2023 was San Francisco’s deadliest year for drug overdoses, preliminary data from the city showed a 15% decrease in deaths in June 2024 compared to June 2023.
 Some experts have linked the drop to wider availability of free Narcan.

 On July 29, Mayor London Breed and Supervisor Matt Dorsey announced a new pilot program called Cash Not Drugs, which will pay people who’ve been diagnosed with substance abuse disorders and are on public assistance up to $100 a month to stay sober.
 The Board of Supervisors will vote on the legislation in September.